SakshiSatpathy/ReadMe/README.md

 Note: As of June 2023, there are 25 (20 private, 5 public) repositories with coding projects

+This Github (SakshiSatpathy) has private code from homework, labs and projects from the following Computer Vision and Computer Science graduate courses I have taken at Columbia:
+1) Deep Learning for Computer Vision
+2) Computer Graphics
+3) Computer Vision Research Topics
+4) Advanced Algorithms
+5) Advanced Software Engineering
+6) Graduate Computer Vision Research (Ongoing)

 This Github (SakshiSatpathy) has private code from homework, labs and projects from the following CS (Computer Science), EECS (Electrical Engineering and Computer Science), and DS (Data Science) classes I have taken at UC Berkeley:
 1) CompSci 280 (Graduate Computer Vision)
 2) CompSci 182 (Designing, Visualizing and Understanding Deep Neural Networks)